nickspinale/mod-n/README.md

 # bigword
-Fixed size large words using GHC's new type-level naturals
+Fixed size bit vectors using GHC's new type-level naturals